 Little Hare Books (see Hardie Grant Egmont)

-Little Pink Dog Books – OPEN – soon!.
-Their website will be accepting unsolicited submissions from 27th Sept – 3 Oct 2017.
+Little Pink Dog Books – CLOSED.
+Check their website to see when they will reopen.
+Their website advises that they intend to re-open in ‘late 2018‘.
 They are looking for new and emerging Australian authors and illustrators to write books for younger readers, ages 4 – 8 years.
 They are particularly interested in stories about families, animals, mental health, and dogs.

 - Submissions: they require that submissions be emailed but don’t appear to give any guidelines.
 Feel free to correct me if I’m wrong.